Blog

 Post-Hospitalization Personal Care

-Hospital Discharge Coordination in the Burleson and SW Fort Worth Area
+Hospital Discharge Coordination in the SW Fort Worth and Burleson Area

-Why Choose BrightStar Care of Burleson for Hartford Workers' Comp Cases
+Why Choose Us for Hartford Workers' Comp Home Health Cases

 Workers' compensation home health care involves a layer of administrative coordination — authorization requests, clinical documentation, visit notes submitted to the carrier, and periodic re-authorization — that not every home health agency is prepared to manage.
-BrightStar Care of Burleson has specific experience working within the workers' comp system and the clinical infrastructure to meet The Hartford's documentation requirements.
+We have the clinical infrastructure and workers' comp experience to meet The Hartford's documentation requirements consistently.

 Joint Commission Accreditation

-BrightStar Care is Joint Commission Accredited, reflecting our commitment to the highest standards in home health care.
+We are Joint Commission Accredited, reflecting our commitment to the highest standards in home health care.
 Joint Commission Accreditation is the gold standard for home health quality and is a credential that workers' comp carriers, case managers, and treating physicians rely on when selecting a home health partner.
 It signals that our clinical processes, documentation standards, and quality oversight meet nationally recognized benchmarks.
+Many Hartford case managers specifically seek out Joint Commission Accredited agencies when coordinating complex workers' comp home health cases.

 RN-Led Care Model

 Our care is led by a Registered Nurse Director of Nursing who oversees all care plans.
 Every Hartford workers' comp case begins with an RN assessment and is supervised by the RN throughout the authorization period.
 Care plans are developed by RNs and executed by CNAs, HHAs, and LVNs under direct clinical supervision.
-This chain of clinical accountability is exactly what treating physicians and Hartford case managers need to feel confident that home care is being delivered safely and according to the prescribed plan.
+This chain of clinical accountability is exactly what treating physicians and Hartford case managers need when authorizing home-based care for injured workers.

 Full Spectrum of Skilled Services